 4.1 Introduction

-This section of the proposal lists the functional, data and nonfunctional requirements of the application.
+This section of the proposal lists the functional, data, and non-functional requirements of the application.
 A functional requirement refers to the features, capabilities, and security of the application.
 Data requirements describe the data that the application needs to manage which includes inputting, outputting, and storing data.
-A nonfunctional requirement relates to the characteristics to the application such as the performance and reliability.
+A non-functional requirement relates to the characteristics of the application such as performance and reliability.
 The information below lists what requirements each section presents.

 4.2 Functional Requirements